cwal/SuperSimplePHPLocalization/README.md

 Please note that en/fr are used as example languages.
 The following instructions can be applied to any number of languages.

+This script defaults to english (en.txt).
+You can specify your own default language by defining LANG_DEFAULT before including this script.

+	<?php define('LANG_DEFAULT', 'fr'); ?>
+	<?php include('locale/lang.php'); ?>

 Create a /locale folder with lang.php inside and a .txt language file for each language.
-Include lang.php on all necessary pages:
+Include lang.php at the top of all necessary pages:

 	<?php include('locale/lang.php'); ?>